MicrosoftDocs/m365copilot-docs/docs/overview-business-applications.md

 > [!NOTE]
 > The apps that appear under **Integrated apps** are sometimes referred to as "titles".

-## Use the built-in plugins in Copilot for Microsoft 365 in Microsoft Teams
+## Use the built-in actions in Copilot for Microsoft 365 in Microsoft Teams

-You can use the built-in plugins shipped by Microsoft in your Copilot for Microsoft 365 app in Microsoft Teams.
+You can use the built-in actions shipped by Microsoft in your Copilot for Microsoft 365 app in Microsoft Teams.

 1. Login to Microsoft Teams app.